Talent Scout

-Talent Scout is a 1937 musical drama film directed by William Clemens and starring Donald Woods, Jeanne Madden and Fred Lawrence.
+Talent Scout is a 1937 American musical drama film directed by William Clemens and starring Donald Woods, Jeanne Madden and Fred Lawrence.
 It is also known by the alternative title of Studio Romance.

 The film's sets were designed by the art director Esdras Hartley.

-Premise
+Plot

 After being fired from his job at a film studio, a talent agent attempts to build his new discovery into a star.